Franzelswarnmps/R-AutoBuy/readme.md

 # About
 This bot was created to allow for easy automation of common browser tasks.
-All configuration of the tool is done inside sites.toml, include all the browser steps.
+All configuration of the tool is done inside sites.toml, including all the browser steps.

-The bot was originally made to automate buying a 5900X off Amazon, but it can probably be used for other things.
+The bot was originally made to automate buying a 5900X off Amazon, which it managed to do :).
+The bot can probably do other things.
 The rest of this readme is aimed at the amazon use-case.

 # Requirements